placidapp/placid-android/README.md

 ```
 (Please replace ```x.y.z``` with the latest version numbers: ([![](https://jitpack.io/v/com.github.placidapp/android-sdk.svg)](https://jitpack.io/#com.github.placidapp/android-sdk))

-## Usage
+## ✨ Usage

+### Setup on placid.app

+1. Register for an account on [placid.app](https://placid.app)
+2. Create a project and add the mobile integration
+3. Add a template **OR** download the demo template package to test 🔍️
+4. Add a mobile license in the project settings
+5. Download your custom template package to use with the SDK

 ### Configuration

-Configure the Placid SDK in your `Application` class by providing your license key and the raw ressource id of your Placid bundle that you downloaded from the web app:
+Configure the Placid SDK in your `Application` class by providing your license key and the raw resource id of your Placid bundle that you downloaded from the Placid web app:

 ```kotlin
 PlacidSDK.configure(